Exploring the Enchanting Nightscape: Touring Krakow After Dark (updated 2023)

 Krakow at night is magical.
 It seems like everything comes alive and is a totally different scene at night compared to the daytime visit around Krakow’s main square, promenades and various landmarks around the old town.
 I loved ending the day in Krakow, sitting in one of the many open air restaurants lining the main square of the old town.
 The afternoon light had started to change and everything had this dazzling glow.
 In the evening (closer to 8pm), the colors of the sky finally turned golden to intense orange hues – sunset quickly approaches and bathes the city with this last gorgeous light.

-Here’s what to see in Krakow at night
+Here’s what to see in Krakow at night in the city and surrounding areas

 Krakow’s main square